This isn’t a book you read.

 ✅ Same full content as the $14.99 paperback — plus PDF-only, on-the-go tools

-🎬 First-time directors with the fire but none of the roadmap — who don’t want to burn their one good shot.
+🎬 First-time directors with the fire but no roadmap — who don’t want to burn their one good shot.

 🎬 Indie filmmakers juggling five roles, three favors, and one small budget — still determined to make it work.